 Principals, teachers and school staff can access information and support through online video-based modules and hands-on training to help students with type 1 diabetes thrive at school.

-Create a Diabetes in Schools account to access the training, or read more about the levels of training below.
+Create a Diabetes in Schools account to access the training.

 -